 PUBLIC RECORD REQUEST POLICY

-RECORDS REQUEST FORM
+RECORDS REQUEST POLICY AND FORM

 This policy is intended to provide the public with a procedure to access public records of the Town of Grand Chute in accordance with Chapter 19, Subchapter II, Wisconsin Statutes.